ComplexSecurity/knowledge-base/docs/security/firewall.md

 A firewall is a computer network security system that restricts internet traffic in to, out of, or within a private network.

-This software or dedicated hardware-software unit functions by selectively blocking or allowing data [[Packet|packets]].
+This software or dedicated hardware-software unit functions by selectively blocking or allowing data [Packet|packets]().
 It is typically intended to help prevent malicious activity and to prevent anyone—inside or outside a private network—from engaging in unauthorized web activities.

 Firewalls can be viewed as gated borders or gateways that manage the travel of permitted and prohibited web activity in a private network.
 By comparison, network security firewalls are for web traffic management — typically intended to slow the spread of web threats.